Maheepk/Map-Routes-iOS-Swift/README.md

 # Section 2
-- Section 2 is design with GoogleMaps framework, user can search destination and it will generate many routes for him and also you can go with walking and driving in in this section. thanks for downloading ...
+- Section 2 is design with GoogleMaps framework, user can search destination and it will generate many routes for him and also you can go with walking and driving in in this section.

+# Note
+- Please install cocoapods to run this project:- type "pod install" from your terminal

+thanks for downloading ...